philpax/philpax.github.io/content/notes/Programming/Reasons I do not like Python.md

 - the standard library may be batteries-included, but half of those batteries have expired in the last decade, and some of the batteries were malformed to begin with
 - `datetime.datetime`.
 No. Bad.
 Do not name your type the same thing as your module.
 I cannot count the number of times I have gotten got by trying to use `datetime.timedelta` after a `from datetime import datetime`.
+- the reference documentation is not fun to browse through; [both](https://docs.python.org/3/tutorial/datastructures.html) [forms](https://docs.python.org/3/library/stdtypes.html#lists) are presented in book/tutorial format, making it difficult to find and link to specific functions
+  - contrast [Ruby](https://ruby-doc.org/3.4.1/Array.html) or [Rust](https://doc.rust-lang.org/std/vec/struct.Vec.html) or [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), which let you easily navigate to the comparatively detailed docs for each function

 # Ecosystem

 - package management.
 It's bad!
 I don't know what I can say!
 It's an abomination!
 It is worse than basically any other language, and the efforts to fix it have only made more of a mess!
   - `uv` is genuinely fixing this, but not everyone is using it, and there is some concern around porting the entirety of the Python ecosystem to VC-ware that has yet to establish its monetisation path[^vcware]
-  - explicit `virtualenv`s / global-first installations are insane, as [xkcd has so kindly pointed out](https://xkcd.com/1987/)[^gcs]
   - it is basically impossible to reproduce the environment for codebases that were poorly versioned to begin with; good luck trying to get any ML code from two years ago to work
   - as packages are all dumped into one environment, there is no way to have two dependencies use two different versions of the same sub-dependency.
-Hope your dependencies can use the same version of Pydantic!
+Hope your dependencies are compatible with the same version of Pydantic!
+- explicit `virtualenv`s / global-first installations are insane, as [xkcd has so kindly pointed out](https://xkcd.com/1987/)[^gcs]
 - the language is inherently hostile to robust software engineering as a result of the above deficiencies
 - the relative flexibility of the language allows people who don't know any better (e.g. ML researchers) to write some of the worst, most unmaintainable code you will ever see